PojavLauncherTeam/PojavLauncher/README.md

 - **Coming soon**

 ### The Launcher
-- Because languages are auto added by Crowdin, you need to run language list generator before building.
+- Because languages are auto-added by Crowdin, you need to run the language list generator before building.
 In the project directory, run:

 * On Linux, Mac OS:
 ```